 They need to know if you have any of these conditions:

-Take this medicine by mouth with a full glass of water.
+Take this medication by mouth with a full glass of water.
 Follow the directions on the prescription label.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking except on your doctor's advice.
-If you have been taking this medicine regularly and suddenly stop taking it, you may increase the risk of seizures.
-Your doctor may gradually reduce the dose.
+Take your medication at regular intervals.
+Do not take your medication more often than directed.
+Do not stop taking except on your care team's advice.
+If you have been taking this medication regularly and suddenly stop taking it, you may increase the risk of seizures.
+Your care team may gradually reduce the dose.

 Patients over 65 years old may have a stronger reaction and need a smaller dose.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Do not take this medication with any of the following: